feathersui/feathersui-starling/README.md

 ### ScreenNavigator
 A state machine for menu systems.
 Uses events or signals to trigger navigation between screens or to call functions.
 Includes very simple dependency injection.

+### ScrollContainer
+A container that supports scrolling and layout.

 ### Slider
 A typical horizontal or vertical slider control.